Nandaka/DanbooruDownloader/readme.txt

        tags.xml.
     2. Wrong tags type will be displayed before the image url is resolved, as it depends on local tags.xml.

+Q8: Sankaku only download maximum 500 images?
+A8: You need to supply the login information, see Q7.

 Supported Board
 =============================